collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### DjangoCon US Website as Example Project

 I kept using Git and GitHub and getting better at it.
-Eventually, I came across the DjangoCon US Website Repo and became a contributor in 2016, then became the Website Chair and maintainer for 2017.
+I eventually became a DjangoCon US websitie contributor in 2016, then became the Website Chair and maintainer in 2017.

 I am going to use DjangoCon US website as an example throughout this talk.